Best TV shows to watch on Amazon Prime Video UK (December 2020)

 The Night Manager

 It’s Laurie vs Hiddleston in this BAFTA-winning adaptation of John le Carre’s novel of the same name.
 Jonathan Pine (Tom Hiddleston) takes some time out of his nocturnal lifestyle to take on notorious arms dealer Richard Roper (Hugh Laurie).
-Watch on Amazon Prime Video
+Watch The Night Manager on Amazon Prime Video

 Sci-fi/fantasy